microsoft/vscode-docs/docs/editor/tasks.md

 ### Migrating to Tasks 2.0.0

 If you have lots of task customizations then you can switch by changing the version attribute to `"2.0.0"`.
-After doing so, you might encounter warnings (green squigglies) because some properties are now deprecated.
+After doing so, you might encounter warnings (green squiggles) because some properties are now deprecated.

 Here is a migration guide: